Bluuur/MarkdownNotes/生物化学/11核酸的物理化学性质和研究方法-冲突-blur_Win10.md

 ![image-20211023225411612](image/image-20211023225411612.png)

-When exposed to ultraviolet light, it will fluoresce with an orange color, intensifying almost 20-fold after binding to DNA
+When exposed to ultraviolet light,it will fluoresce with an orange color, intensifying almost 20-fold after binding to DNA

->   水溶液中与疏水环境中荧光发光不同

 ### Agarose Gel Electrophoresis(琼脂糖凝胶电泳)

 ![image-20211023225457276](image/image-20211023225457276.png)

 +   Agarose gel electrophoresis is a method to separate DNA, or RNA molecules by size.
-+   This is achieved by moving **negatively charged nucleic acid** molecules through an agarose matrix with an electric field(electrophoresis).
++   This is achieved by moving negatively charged nucleic acid molecules through an agarose matrix with an electric field(electrophoresis).
-+   The pore size is determined by adjusting the concentration of agarose in a gel(normally in the rank of 0.4-4%) 空洞大小由琼脂粉浓度决定
++   The pore size is determined by adjusting the concentration of agarose in a gel(normally in the rank of 0.4-4%)
 +   Shorter molecules migrate farther than longer ones.
-    分子量越小 移动速度越快 移动距离越远

 ### Pulsed Field Gel Electrophoresis(PFGE)(脉冲电场凝胶电泳)